 The eGadget project is also looking into the role of intelligent agents, which give the eGadgets the smartness to form gadgetworlds independent of human control.
-For appreciating this idea, consider the scenario again.
-For some reason let the desk lamp go faulty resulting in no light for the student to study.
-The desk eGadget need to locate some other eGadget, which provides the same kind of service that is light service.
+Considering the scenario again, let for some reason the desk lamp go faulty resulting in no light for the student to study.
+The desk eGadget needs to locate some other eGadget, which provides the same kind of service that is light service.
 Hence somehow eGadgets need to understand what a service is in terms of its utility and experience for a human.
 This brings Artificial Intelligence or more specifically machine understanding into the domain of the project.
 In this new and smart GAS, Agents will function as the brain of the eGadget.
-The networking module can utilize the services of mobile agents for the route discovery and resource location making it too inherently intelligent.
+The networking module can utilize the services of mobile agents for the route discovery and resource location making it inherently intelligent.
 How and in what ways this can be of any benefit to the GAS is a matter of future research.